hood-network/patchcord/README.md

 (litebridge).
 Sadly, it didn't take off, so I (Luna), that wrote the other two, took a shot at writing it again.
 It works.

-**This is "Litecord" / "litecord".** There are _no_ rewrites planned.
+**This is "Litecord" / "litecord".** There are _no_ rewrites planned (for now :>).

 ## Project Goals

 - Being able to unit test bots in an autonomous fashion.
 - Doing research and exploration on the Discord API.

-### Non-goals

-- Being used as a "self-hostable Discord alternative".
+- Doing research on old clients and scrapped features.

 ## Caveats

 - Unit testing is incomplete.
 - Currently, there are no plans to support video in voice chats, or the Discord Store.
-- An unofficial Discord Client is recommended to connect (more on `docs/clients.md`).
-Litecord will not distribute official client code from Discord nor provide ways to modify the official client.
+- Many things are non-performant, deviate from the Discord API, are incomplete, etc.
+- Compatibility is preferred to accuracy.
+Because of this, many duplicate/deprecated fields exist in the API.

 ## Implementation status, AKA "Does it work?"